hbowie/practopians/content/intro/At a Glance.md

 * Our [Links](../links/) section contains a collection of helpful hyperlinks to recommended resources.

-### Ownership
+### About

+The Society for Practical Utopians was incorporated in the State of Washington, USA, as a WA Non-Profit Corporation on March 1, 2017.

-Practopians.org is currently owned and authored by <a href="http://www.herbbowie.com" target="ref">Herb Bowie</a>, who is actively seeking like-minded collaborators, and pursuing incorporation of The Society for Practical Utopians in the state of Washington as a 501(c)(3) tax exempt nonprofit.
+Practopians.org is currently owned and authored by <a href="http://www.herbbowie.com" target="ref">Herb Bowie</a>, who is actively seeking like-minded collaborators, and pursuing recognition of The Society for Practical Utopians as a 501(c)(3) tax exempt nonprofit.

 ### Contact